pingcap/docs-tidb-operator/en/restore-from-aws-s3-by-snapshot.md

 ## Step 3.
 Restore backup data to the TiDB cluster

-Based on the authorization method you selected in the previous step to grant remote storage access, you can restore data to TiDB using any of the following methods accordingly:
+Based on the authorization method you selected in [step 1](#step-1-set-up-the-environment-for-ebs-volume-snapshot-restore) to grant remote storage access, you can restore data to TiDB using any of the following methods accordingly:

-+ Method 1: If you authorize permission by accessKey and secretKey, you can create the `Restore` CR as follows:
++ Method 1: If you grant permissions by accessKey and secretKey, you can create the `Restore` CR as follows:

     ```shell
     kubectl apply -f restore-aws-s3.yaml